css-materials/course-site/content/setup/r/r-server/index.md

 This page provides a few definitions (R, RStudio, RStudio Workbench) and instructions to access RStudio Workbench (Option 1).

-## R and R Studio
+## R and RStudio

-[R](https://www.r-project.org/) is an open-source programming (you can find more info [here]).
-When people mention R, they might refer to the base R distribution or to its most popular IDE (Integrated Development Environment): R Studio.
+[R](https://www.r-project.org/) is an open-source programming.
+When people mention R, they might refer to the base R distribution or to its most popular IDE (Integrated Development Environment): RStudio.
 Most people do not use R in its bare distribution but through a IDE, which makes it easier to interact with R and write code.
 There are different IDEs that can be used with R, but the most popular is [RStudio](https://www.rstudio.com/products/RStudio/) and in this course we will use it.
 RStudio is open-source, expandable, and provides many useful tools and enhancements over the base R environment.

 ## RStudio Workbench

+We will use “RStudio Workbench” throughout the course, which is the exact same thing as the regular R/RStudio but instead of being on your machine, it is online!
-Rather than installing your own copy of R and RStudio, you can access R and RStudio remotely hosted on a server.
-Specifically, the [Social Sciences Computing Services](https://sscs.uchicago.edu/) hosts RStudio Workbench for us.
-Rather than running an application on your computer, you open RStudio in your web browser.
+In practice, rather than installing your own copy of R and RStudio, you can access R and RStudio remotely hosted on a server: the [Social Sciences Computing Services](https://sscs.uchicago.edu/) hosts RStudio Workbench for us.
+To use it, you will open RStudio in your web browser.
 All the processing and computation is done on a remote server.
-This means virtually all of the software is pre-configured for you.
-Setup is minimal.
+This means that all of the software is pre-configured for you and the setup is minimal.

 The downside is that you only have access to this server for the duration of the class.
 If you intend to use R and RStudio in future classes/research projects, you will need to install and configure everything on your own computer after the course is completed.